utkarshkvs1/My-contibutions-to-KWOC/README.md

 # Summary
 Participating in KWOC was overall a great experience for me.
 KWOC helped me a lot in understanding the actual workflow of projects on github.
-I thank KOSS for bringing us such a good opprtunity to learn and helping us getting involved in open source.
-Special thanks to my mentors for their sincere guidance<br/>
+I thank KOSS for bringing such a good opprtunity to learn and helping us getting involved in open source.
+Special thanks to my mentors for their sincere guidance.<br/>
 [Gaurav Sahu](https://github.com/Demfier) Sir: Who helped me understand workflow of git.<br/>
 [Nikhil Kumar Singh](https://github.com/nikhilkumarsingh/) Sir: Who helped me make GUI using Tkinter.<br/>
 I also thank my friend [Shrey Tanna](https://github.com/Shrey97/) for collaborating with me in making of GUI for gnewsclient.